- Altitude: 2400 – 4520 mts

 Famously known as the Thousand Lake Trek, is within the Thimphu district.
 The trail Starts from Genekha and ends at Chamgang.
 The ~50km trek involves a total of 4 passes, one being a high pass (4500 meters or more), and couple beautiful campsites, a rather perfect introduction to high altitude alpine trekking.

-This four day trek takes you into an area adorned with a multitude of pristine, crystal clear lakes.
+This six day trek takes you into an area adorned with a multitude of pristine, crystal clear lakes.
 As you walk amidst the shimmering lakes you’ll be treated to stunning views of the entire Himalayan mountain range and some of the world’s highest peaks including Mt.
 Everest, Jomolhari, Masang Gang, Jichu Drake, Gangche Ta and many more.
+If you are fit and good with hiking at high altitude, this trek can be done in 4 nights as well.

 During the trek an entire day will be dedicated to visiting some of the more picturesque lakes, fishing and resting.
 The trail also takes you through several Bhutanese villages so you can get a good idea of traditional Bhutanese village life as you make your way back from the lakes.